‘TOMORROW WILL FOLLOW TODAY’.

 THE NEW ALBUM – OUT NOW

-With their boldest musical statement to date Kathryn Roberts and Sean Lakeman add two rarely covered traditional songs to eight confidently written compositions to create a superb new album.
+With their boldest musical statement to date Kathryn Roberts and Sean Lakeman add two rarely covered traditional songs to eight confidently written compositions to create their superb new album.

-‘From a brilliant arrangement of trad ballad “Child Owlett” to the angry title track, Tomorrow Will Follow Today is invested with inventive arrangements and an urgency that is a big part of this record.
+‘From a brilliant arrangement of trad ballad “Child Owlett” to the angry title track, Tomorrow Will Follow Today is invested with inventive arrangements and urgency.’
 MOJO

 ‘A potent mix of trad ballads and their own compositions, from the brooding protest of the title track (like Dylan’s “Masters Of War”) to Roberts’ lovely piano ballad “A Song To Live By” – with a charm reminiscent of the McGarrigles’ UNCUT